Carla-de-Beer/python-projects/flask-projects/keras-model-deployment/cartoon-photo-classifier-web/README.md

 # Cartoon-Classifier Classifier Web

-A simple Flask web frontend deploying a convolutional neural network model for the cartoon-photo classifier.
+A simple Flask web frontend deploying a convolutional neural network model for the [cartoon-photo classifier](https://github.com/Carla-de-Beer/tensorflow-2.x-projects/tree/master/CNN/cartoon-photo-classifier).

 The model was built with TensorFlow-Keras and deployed in Flask.
 Run the server, open a browser window and enter the URL `http://localhost:5000/` and upload a JPEG or PNG image.

-The web page then responds with a prediction.
+The web page then responds with a prediction and a degree of certainty.

 ### Screen Views
 <br/>